yuhun-Jun/fast24_ae/README.md

 | Memory        | DDR4 2666 MHz, 512 GB (32 GB x16)  |
 | OS            | Ubuntu 20.04 Server (kernel v5.15.0)|

-**Note:** NVMeVirt operates in DRAM and is sensitive to performance.
-It is recommended to use an environment with at least 128 GB of free space in a single NUMA node.
-As NVMeVirt requires a modified kernel, please follow the steps in this document sequentially.
+**Note:** NVMeVirt functions in DRAM and is performance-sensitive.
+For optimal performance, a setup with at least 128 GB of free space in a single NUMA node is recommended.
+Since NVMeVirt necessitates a modified kernel, ensure to follow this guide in the order presented.

 This guide is based on a clean installation of Ubuntu 20.04 server.